 When planning a trip to Munich, there are the obvious famous spots, like the Hofbräuhaus Beer Hall, Marienplatz, or the vast English Garden.
 But if you’re looking for something more off the beaten path, there are plenty of hidden gems in Munich!

 I have lived in Munich for four years, and have grown to love it.
-The city checks a lot of boxes: lots of nature, charming neighborhoods, and a selection of cultural events around the year.
+The city checks a lot of boxes: lots of nature, charming neighborhoods, and a great selection of cultural events year-round.
 Discover what makes Munich so great with this list of my favorite places in Munich off the beaten path.

 The Seehaus Biergarten